elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-the-prefixes-kilo-centi-milli-and-micro-modify-the-base-units-in-the-metric-system.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content explains how prefixes in the metric system modify base units, detailing kilo, centi, milli, and micro, along with their specific factors and examples.
+    This content explains how the prefixes kilo, centi, milli, and micro modify base units in the metric system, detailing the powers of ten each prefix represents and providing examples for clarity.
   page_keywords: >-
-    metric system,prefixes,kilo,centi,milli,micro,base units,measurement,conversion,powers of ten
+    metric system,kilo,centi,milli,micro,base units,powers of ten,measurement,conversion,scientific context,unit scaling
 author: QuickTakes
 question: >-
     How do the prefixes kilo, centi, milli, and micro modify the base units in the metric system?